An Act To Establish the Maine Fire Protection Services Commission Length of Service Award Program

 (2) Unless otherwise specified in federal law, forfeitures from a participant's federal government subaccount must be added to and allocated as federal government contributions as designated by the Federal Government in the calendar year in which the forfeitures are determined to occur pursuant to subsection 12; and

-E A participant contribution subaccount.
+E. A participant contribution subaccount.
 If the United States Internal Revenue Code is amended and any required rules and regulations are issued by the United States Internal Revenue Service to allow defined contribution length of service award programs to be treated as deferred compensation programs under the United States Internal Revenue Code, Section 457, a participant may elect to make participant contributions to the program.
 A participant contribution subaccount must reflect the respective contributions from a participant along with investment income or loss as well as administrative and investment expenses allocated to the subaccount and distributions paid from the subaccount.
 A participant contribution subaccount must be 100% vested at all times.

-11 Vesting schedule for a participant's accrued service award.
+11. Vesting schedule for a participant's accrued service award.
 A participant's accrued service award becomes vested as set out in this subsection.
+A. If the participant has less than 5 years of service credit, the vested percentage is 0%.

-B If the participant has 5 or more years of service credit, the vested percentage is 100%.
+B. If the participant has 5 or more years of service credit, the vested percentage is 100%.

 In determining an individual participant's years of service credit for the purpose of vesting, all years of service credit earned as a participant in the program must be counted.
 Failure to submit the annual eligible volunteer listing to the fire commission under subsection 8 by the required date for any calendar year does not result in the forfeiture of the certified service credit reported to the fire commission for an eligible volunteer.